- How do I configure a Custom Domain?

 Click the information button for instructions.
 Set up a cname record in your host provider, for the domain to point to pages.inevent.com or pages.inevent.uk.

-Every time you access the event's website through the InEvent platform, you will see that the URL will be the same as the custom domain that has been linked.
+Every time you access the event's website or landing page through the InEvent platform, you will see that the URL will be the same as the custom domain that has been linked.

 It is recommended to redirect your root domain to the www domain.
 It means that most of the domain registers will require you to type www (subdomain) before you type your domain.
 The root domain is the one that you purchase.